 Distribution of Grades - Term grades are distributed within two weeks after the last day of the term.
-Grades are posted to Campus Café, the UoNA Student Information System (SIS) to provide easy and immediate access once grades are recorded.
+Grades are posted to Campus Café, the UoNA Campus Information System (CIS) to provide easy and immediate access once grades are recorded.
 Students may then print the grade card from the electronic copy posted.
 Students are encouraged to maintain a copy of their records.
-However, copies may be requested from the VP of Academic Affairs.
+However, copies may be requested from the academic department staff.